barbell-math/util/generators/structDefaultInit/README.md

 value in an external package.
 Every import will be automatically wrapped in quotes.

-given the example used throughout this file, with the information from the inline arguments and the struct tags the following code will be generated:
+Given the example used throughout this file, with the information from the inline arguments and the struct tags the following code will be generated:

 ```